 I love roasting mine and adding mince or quinoa salad.
 The ideas are endless…

-If you are trying to lose weight or have any digestive issues it’s a good idea to go wheat-free and gluten-free.
+If you are trying to manage your weight or have any digestive issues it’s a good idea to go wheat-free and gluten-free.
 Try it and see what results you get.
 It’s all about being creative with alternatives.
 My new favourite cookbook at the moment is “Practical Paleo” by Diane Sanfilippo.
 It has lots of ideas on how to avoid grains.
 What do you wrap, dip and stuff with?
 Angela 🙂